dehorsley/colette/paper.md

 denote that player $i$ and $j$ are to be paired in the current round.
 Here we have used variables with the same index, $p_{ii}$, to denote that the player $i$ has been excluded from the round.
-This allowed us to track player exclusion and is useful when we formulated the objective for the problem.
+This allows us to track player exclusion which is useful when we formulate the objective for the problem.

 Our one constraint on the decision variables $p_{ij}$ come from the requirement that a player can be in at most one pairing, expressed as: